Leave A Legacy

 As the ultimate charitable gift, you can make a bequest to NAMI in your will or living trust to ensure the strength and success of our education, advocacy and public awareness programs for years to come.

 If you have named NAMI in your will, please email Anne House Quinn or call 703-516-7992 and give us an opportunity to welcome you to the NAMI Iris Circle, a select group of NAMI supporters who are dedicated to ensuring NAMI’s ability to serve generations to come.
-When you confirm that NAMI is included in your estate plans, you will become a member of our Iris Circle.
 As a member of our Iris Circle, you will receive invitations to exclusive NAMI events, as well as NAMI Voice newsletter and Advocate magazine.

 For your convenience we have provided sample language to share with your attorney to include NAMI in your will.